jytang2/fellowship-hw5-documentation/README.md

 * Lacks a strong database of coin types to properly display different coin types and its related attributes (% au, weight, etc)
 * Lacked a reliable source to get current metal bid/ask prices.
   * Best data set had a monthly update in Quandl.
-* Application will not fail gracefully.
+* Application will not fail gracefully.<-should we list which cases this happens?
-* Parse lacks client-side implementation for social login functionalities other than facebook.
+* Parse lacks client-side implementation for social login functionalities other than Facebook.
-* Logging out from facebook before logging out from our app invalidates the session and requires manual logout
+* Logging out from Facebook before logging out from our app invalidates the session and requires manual logout
 * Application was not developed to scale.
 * Data precision is lacking.
 The shown +/- percentages are based on a monthly comparison.
-* Graph lacks much functionality.
+* Graph lacks functionality.
 Cannot analyze on a daily/hourly basis or change the range of months.
-* Must only delete a coin that the user has in inventory, and not a “null” coin
+* Graph displays negative values for the prices
+* Graph is not intelligent.
+It is only able to fill holes in provided data from datasets from previous values.
+If a previous value does not exist, it inputs an undefined.
+* Graph responsiveness is slow, although we may toggle back and forth between by-month or by-day displays, the render of the graph took a performance hit for this feature

 ## <a name="validation">Validation</a> [&#8593;](#toc)
 * The HTML all validates.
 Previously we had error because of empty table rows ``<tr>`` elements.
 This was fixed by removing the row entirely and deferring the task to the JS.
-* For CSS, the lingering code from DreamTeam’s submission had validation errors mostly with the property ``fill``, but after extensive testing with different browsers: it seems to work properly.
+* For CSS, the lingering code from DreamTeam’s submission had validation errors mostly with the property ``fill``, but after extensive testing with different browsers: it seems to behave properly.

 ## <a name="compatibility">Browser Compatibility</a> [&#8593;](#toc)
 * Had an issue using the ``<dialog>`` HTML element when adding a new type on ``addnewitem.html``: non-Chromium browsers would always show it despite the fact that there was no open attribute.
 We fixed this by changing it to just a toggling div.